Working the Harvest Trail

-- know your workplace rights
+- Know your workplace rights

-- be careful when finding work
+- Be careful when finding work

-- know who you are working for
+- Know who you are working for

-- know what you should be paid
+- Know what you should be paid

-- finding a suitable place to stay
+- Finding the right place to stay

-- keep your own work records.
+- Keep your own work records

 You have workplace rights in Australia.
 This covers things like: